RFC042

 Draft

-With RFC028 iSHARE has move to a federated model.
+With iSHARE has move to a federated model.
 This has led to changes in terminology being used for roles throughout the iSHARE Trust Framework and other iSHARE documentation or assets.
-Additionally, other initiatives like GAIA-X and IDSA and new regulations like the Data Governance Act have come up that have introduced terminology as well.
+Additionally, other initiatives like and the ,and new regulations like the have introduced terminology as well.

-This RFC aims to bring clearance to the terminology used for roles in iSHARE and provide clarity in aligning the terminology with other initiatives and regulations.
-It proposes the renaming of one iSHARE role and proposes changes to align and clarify documentation.
+This RFC aims to clarify the terminology used for and map its alignment to the terminology used with other initiatives and regulations.
+It proposes the renaming of two iSHARE roles and proposes changes to align and clarify documentation.

 Service Consumer